-http://coconut.tie.nl:8080/dashboard
+http://coconut.tie.nl:8080/soa4all

-This document complements the D2.4.3 SOA4All Studio Second Prototype of the Task 2.4 SOA4All Studio UI and Infrastructure Services and describes the software implementation of the second official D2.4 prototype.
-This document is included as part of the zip file that contains the second prototype software including all necessary files and instructions to install and run the prototype on Windows, Linux, MacOS or any other operating system that supports Java-based software.
+This document complements the D2.4.2 SOA4All Studio First Prototype of the Task 2.4 SOA4All Studio UI and Infrastructure Services and describes the software implementation of the first official D2.4 prototype.
+This document is included as part of the zip file that contains the first prototype software including all necessary files and instructions to install and run the prototype on Windows, Linux, MacOS or any other operating system that supports Javabased software.